github/training-kit/paths/electron/starting-with-electron/08-add-to-js.md

   nav: "create-an-app-in-electron"
 main-content: |

   Finally, let's add the fun part: the Javascript!
+[Click here to see what this commit should look like](https://github.com/githubteacher/electron-app/commit/e92517d213a906dd19523e5bd076011fe8878487).

   ![gif_of_following_the_directions_below](../../images/gifs/electron/electron1-add-javascript.gif)